andrew/ultimate-awesome/README.md

 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-analyzers](https://github.com/cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
-- [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
 - [awesome-leetcode](https://github.com/tangweikun/awesome-leetcode) - :nail_care: A collection of awesome leetcode solutions.
 - [awesome-edr-bypass](https://github.com/tkmru/awesome-edr-bypass) - Awesome EDR Bypass Resources For Ethical Hacking.